WintersLt/fss16ppp/code/8/README.md

 processors each.
 Hence, each processor was dedicated to one (of the 48) DTLZ variants.
 This made pur experiments run extremely fast.

 **Caching** : To further speed up the experiment, we cached the result of initial hypervolume calculations between the bdom and cdom variant of a problem.
-Hence the time required to compute hypervolume of the inital pupulation was halved.
+Hence the time required to compute hypervolume of the inital pupulation was halved on average.

 ## Results